bkoz/docker-alfresco/README.md

 Running the alfresco container on OpenShift requires the anyuid security context constraint (SCC).

 Login as the cluster admin, create an alfresco project and make the user "al" the project admin.
-Then grant this project the "anyuid" security context constraint so it can run as any user id within OpenShift.
-This should be used with discression.
+Then grant the default service account for this project the "anyuid" security context constraint so it can run as any user id within OpenShift.
+This should be used with caution as the container will run with elevated priviledges.

 ```
 $ oc new-project alfresco